Trustworthy-Information-Access/Annotation-Efficient-Universal-Honesty-Alignment/README.md

 ## 🚀 Introduction

-This paper proposes how to efficiently train a universal honesty model.
+[Annotation-Efficient Universal Honesty Alignment](https://arxiv.org/abs/2510.17509) proposes how to efficiently train a universal honesty model.
+This repository contains all the data and code required to reproduce our results.
+If you would like to obtain **HonestyBench** and **our trained models**, please visit: [ModelScope](https://modelscope.cn/collections/Annotation-Efficient-Universal-Honesty-Alignment-2cf77d2590094d).

 To support annotation-efficient training, we introduce **Elicitation-Then-Calibration (EliCal🛠️)**, a two-stage framework that